Generic Name: perampanel

 Manufactured and Marketed by Eisai Inc., Woodcliff Lake, NJ 07677

-Fycompa™ is a trademark owned by Eisai R&D Management Co.
+Fycompa® is a registered trademark owned by Eisai R&D Management Co.
 Ltd.

 PRINCIPAL DISPLAY PANEL - 2 Week Sample Kit